 Although HLS encoding is currently the most suitable protocol for video delivery, other options are being developed.
 Transcoding technology is evolving constantly, so there is no telling how quickly this could change.

 RTMP and RTSP are often confused since their abbreviations only vary by a single letter, but the two protocols serve totally different functions in live streaming.

-RTSP is used to execute commands on the video player by the viewer.
+RTSP is used to execute commands on the video player by the viewer and through these control how the live streaming CDN servers deliver the video.
 These commands include functions like “Play,” “Pause,” “Fast Forward,” and “Rewind.”
 RTSP tells the video player what to do any time a viewer uses those buttons.

 RTMP Ingest on Dacast

-Dacast uses RTMP ingest for all live streaming.
-RTMP ingest is a native quality of Dacast, so it is set automatically.
+Dacast uses RTMP ingest by default for live streaming although direct HLS ingest can be made available.
 This is the most practical use for RTMP at this time.

 On a similar note, our platform uses HLS streaming rather than RTMP streaming.
 This is because HLS is the best protocol available for that stage of the live streaming process and it works with the HTML5 video player.

 Since our platform uses RTMP ingest, broadcasters must use an RTMP encoder.
-Dacast’s support of RTMP ingest is particularly valuable for broadcasters because it means that the platform is compatible with a wide range of low-cost RTMP encoders.
+Dacast’s support of RTMP ingest is particularly valuable for broadcasters because it means that the platform is compatible with a wide range of RTMP encoders from free and low-cost ones to professional quality encoders.